Vuanhhsgs/Web/README.md

   - used this extraction in an early prototype pipeline to explore “text to structure” and expose where the hard cases break

 ### Why the research papers mattered (the mental model I adopted)
-I originally assumed “problem text → correct construction code” could be done in one shot.
+I originally assumed “problem text to correct construction code” could be done in one shot.
 Prototyping showed why that fails: geometry language is nested, constraint-heavy, and many constructions are ambiguous unless you encode a selection rule.

 Studying recent work (AlphaGeometry, autoformalization papers, and geometry DSL/diagram-generation work like GMBL) gave me a clearer mindset:
 - In messy domains like geometry text, the hardest step is semantic parsing (natural language to structured meaning)